 Also disturbing is the ideological defense of aggressive violence and the shaming of those who object to it on moral grounds.
 If we are going to have moral authority in condemning the unjustified and unnecessary use of force and violence, then we must put aside ideology and hold all parties accountable for wrongful action.
 If it is wrong for one side, then it is wrong for the other side.
 This is a basic and timeless moral rule.
 Moreover, the ideological defense of aggressive violence sanctions violent action for those who share progressive values.
 Mainstreaming aggressive violence expands the risk of harm not only to white nationalists, but to peaceful protesters and bystanders.
 Not all, but a very active minority of antifascists believe they have a special right and moral authority to endanger people’s lives and wellbeing.
 They don’t.

 What about defensive violence?
 Even defensive violence is problematic when persons using it put themselves in a position that makes resort to it more likely.
 Peacefully walking into a gathering of KKK members does not justify their use of violence against their opponents.
-But knowing that the resulting riot will be used by the media to paint both sides as problematic, perhaps it is unwise to provoke an altercation with your presence.
-You won’t gain anything by showing the world that the KKK is violent.
-The world already knows that.
+But knowing that the resulting riot will be used by the media to paint both sides as problematic, perhaps it is unwise to make it possible for others to claim that the left is provoking an altercation with their presence.
+What is to be gained by showing the world that the KKK is violent?
+Is there anybody who doesn’t already know this?
 You can try to change the media frame by protesting it.
 Has that worked?
 Or you can avoid providing the media with material to frame.
 It’s not as if the media will explain to the public the difference between aggressive and defensive violence.

 Of course, law enforcement should protect the community from white nationalism, not from left-wing activism.
 Efforts must be directed at pushing the police in that direction.
 This is not helped by enabling situations where the police have reason to turn their attention to the left.
 The left should to set the peaceful example of public politics.
-The left should show the public why it is different from right-wing protestors.
+The left should show the public why it is different from far right-wing protestors.
 Aggressive and violent confrontation, even if it reduces the frequency and size of white nationalist gatherings, is counterproductive to the goal of building a mass movement because it alienates potential participants.
-It reinforces the commitment of the passive majority to not get involved with popular action – or, worse, to support repressive police control of protests.
-Violent or even angry protest suggests to the majority that the left does not have a viable agenda for solving their problems (and, frankly, at this time, does it?).
+It reinforces the commitment of the passive majority to not get involved with popular action—or, worse, to support repressive police control of protests.
+Violent protests suggest to the majority that the left does not have a viable agenda for solving their problems (and, frankly, at this time, does it?).
 Remember, the left isn’t trying to help the far right.
 How are riots going to solve the difficulties families face in America?
 How will costumed street fighting help them pay their mortgage, hospital bills, and for college?

 We need to be better teachers.
 Teachers who teach the people that speech is not violence, that violence is not an appropriate means to silence the opinions of others, and to respect the moral ground and consistently observe the ethical rules that govern the justifiable use of violence.
 We need a united front against the threat of white nationalism.
-This means enlisting members of the majority in moral concern about the risks to democracy and freedom right-wing ideology presents.
-We need them to see the right as the source of belligerence.
-The left is the nonviolent and rational alternative.
+This means enlisting members of the majority in moral concern about the risks to democracy and freedom extreme right-wing ideology presents.
+We need them to see the extreme right as the source of belligerence.
+The left should be the nonviolent and rational alternative.
 We aren’t trying to persuade Nazis.
 We’re trying to persuade the persuadable.
-They are our audience.
+They’re our audience.